SerialDescriptor

 Consistency violations

 An implementation of SerialDescriptor should be consistent with the implementation of the corresponding KSerializer.
-Yet it is not type-checked statically, thus making it possible to declare a non-consistent implementations of descriptor and serializer.
-In such cases, the behaviour of an underlying format is unspecified and may lead to both runtime errors and encoding of corrupted data that is impossible to decode back.
+Yet it is not type-checked statically, thus making it possible to declare a non-consistent implementation of descriptor and serializer.
+In such cases, the behavior of an underlying format is unspecified and may lead to both runtime errors and encoding of corrupted data that is impossible to decode back.

 Properties